Audism, yes that’s real

 I’ve written on this blog before many times about ableism, whether I used the word or not.
 You know, those overt and subtle ways that people and society devalue disability experiences.
 Everything from “I wouldn’t want to hire someone with a brain injury” to “Why wouldn’t you want to go to rehab and get fixed?” to “Why are you concerned about how people with disabilities are portrayed on the media anyway?” to “I’m not going to sing unless everyone stands up, and I won’t apologize for making you prove your disability status at my concert.”
 Oh, I could go on!

 But one thing I’ve neglected to go on about is audism.
-Yes, deaf, Deaf, and Hard-of-hearing folks are the subjects of ableist discrimination on a regular basis.
+Yes, d/Deaf, and Hard-of-hearing folks are the subjects of ableist discrimination on a regular basis.
 But what’s important to recognize is that not everyone who is Deaf identifies as having a disability.
 The term audism reflects the unique and nuanced ways in which these communities are devalued, marginalized, and stigmatized.
 For now, you can check out the typed transcript of my podcast interview with with Deaf Jamaican-American filmmaker Jade Bryan.
 The audio version of that podcast will become available again in October or November.

 Read this brief description of audism on the Gallaudet University website.
 Tom Humphries coined the term and defined it like this: “The notion that one is superior based on one’s ability to hear or to behave in the manner of one who hears.”
 Behave in the manner of one who hears refers to, among other things, valuing oral and written language above signed language and valuing people who speak and hear more than people who sign.
 It also refers to people growing out their hair to cover those larger over-the-ear hearing aids out of embarrassment.